Guide for residents

 Don’t worry, they usually will, even if they decide to join in on the day.
 It is rare that less half of the street join in.
-A bit of door knocking is important, especially to invite the shy or elderly.
+A bit of door knocking is important, especially to invite the shy, vulnerable or elderly.
 Read this encouraging story by an East London resident about his experience of organising a street party.

 What to do about a resident who actively does not want the street party?

 Really listen to their needs.
 They may have the wrong idea about the ‘party’.
 Some people can worry about their car or of having to be sociable.
 If they cannot be reassured, offer to let them park wherever they want or even drive slowly in and out on the day.
 And if noise is kept low, they should have no reason to stop the majority of you going ahead.
 Your council should not let a single objection prevent them giving you permission.

 Be ready to cover things up and wait till it passes or delay your activities.
 Unless you are really unlucky, rain should not stop play.
 Otherwise get out your swimming trunks.